 We found no scientific studies that specifically track the effect of oat beta glucans on chickens.
 Oats and barley are similar but not the same, and processed barley seems to be an issue.
 All of the studies were conducted on meat chickens and their usual diet, which is based on fattening or “finishing” the birds.
 Pet chickens generally eat a much more varied diet that includes greens and insects, and if they eat commercial layer feed they’re probably already getting some oats.

 Based on all of these factors, we’re going to continue feeding oatmeal as a treat.
-As long as our chickens are healthy and thriving we see no problem with warm oats occasionally.
+As long as our chickens are healthy and thriving we see no problem with warm oats or any form of oats as part of a healthy chicken’s diet.
 If you’re still nervous about adding more oats but you want to feed your chickens a cold weather treat – try wetting their layer feed with hot water and topping it with a few grubs or some warm corn.
 They’ll love it!

 Benefits of Application of Yeast Beta Glucans in Poultry, September, 2018